NemaOO7/AR_MultiPlayer_SpiningTop_SourceCode/README.md

 # Attention

-This build is based on a previous version of Android released before January 1st.
+This build is based on a previous version of Android released before __November 31st__ .
 It is only compatible with devices running that specific version.
 However, the game can be successfully built and played on Unity for testing and recreational purposes on PC.

 ## Table of Contents